Hariettemaina/Gitty-git-hub/README.md

+### GittyGitHub
-# GittyGitHub
+# Description
+A simple application that allows a user to search for github users and get their details or search for a users and get their github repositories, made using angular and github api.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.
+This project was generated with [Angular CLI] version 13.3.1.

+## Author
+Hariette Maina

-## Development server
+## Installation

+Firstly, in order to run this application in your local machine, you need to have installed npm and Angular.
+Clone the application using https://github.com/Hariettemaina/Gitty-git-hub Then run npm install to install application dependacies locally Run ng serve -o to start application
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Code scaffolding
+## Technologies used
+HTML
+CSS
+Bootstrap
+TypeScript
+Angular

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.